History, tourist information, and nearby accommodation

 The first dwelling at Chipchase was built in the 14th or early 15th century, at a time when a strong defence was necessary in this turbulent region close to the Scottish border.
 That original house consisted of a Pele tower with corner turrets, which still stand.
 The original pele was greatly extended to form the Jacobean house, which was in turn extended in the mid-18th century.
 The interiors feature fine examples of Victorian furniture.

-Current opening details are on the Chipchase Castle Nursery website at http://www.chipchaseplants.co.uk (the nursery is a popular garden centre created from one of two walled gardens beside the castle).
+Beside the castle is the Chipchase Castle Nursery, a popular garden centre created from one of two traditional walled gardens.

 When we visited the castle itself was closed to the public but the gardens were open.
 There were no apparent signs on the surrounding roads, but once we found the main entrance drive to the castle all we had to do was follow signs for the nursery.
 There is only parking for a few cars, and there did not at first appear to be anyone about.
 However, as we tried to figure out what to do next a gardener appeared and welcomed us, with directions for the best route to explore the gardens.